Augusta Lewis Troup

-Augusta "Gussie" Lewis Troup (1848 – September 14, 1920) was a women's rights activist and journalist who advocated for equal pay, better working conditions for women, and women's right to vote.
+Augusta "Gussie" Lewis Troup (1848 – September 14, 1920) was an American women's rights activist and journalist who advocated for equal pay, better working conditions for women, and women's right to vote.
 She was inducted into the Connecticut Women's Hall of Fame in 2013.

 Biography

 Early life

 Born Augusta Lewis in 1848 in New York City, Augusta was orphaned as an infant.
 She was adopted by Isaac Gager, a wealthy Wall Street broker, and received a private education before attending the Brooklyn Heights Seminary.

 Newspaper work

 After the American Civil War, Augusta Lewis began writing articles for numerous New York papers, including the New York Tribune.
 She also wrote articles for The Revolution, a suffragist publication run by Susan B. Anthony and Elizabeth Cady Stanton.
 It was during her time writing for New York papers that she learned typesetting at the New York Era and New York World.

 She observed first hand the unequal pay given to female typesetters when the male typesetter's union called a strike in 1867, and women were brought in to replace them for lower pay.
 The women were later fired when the strike ended and the men returned to work.